Dino Desica is a long-term performance project by Norman Mine.

 Dino Desica by Rodrigo Branco 2023

 Across monologue, stand-up, a cappella performance, and modelling, Dino Desica inhabits the unstable space between self-obsession and the desire to transcend the ego.
-His work engages with both staged action and everyday life, including presence online, where the boundary between persona and self is continually negotiated.
+The work moves between staged action and everyday life, including online presence, where the boundary between persona and self is continually negotiated.

 LOCKDOWN PERFORMANCES (2021)